Guided Independent Living Assessment

 Do you want to live independently, but don’t know if it’s right for you?

 CPRF’s Guided Independent Living Assessment (GILA) program is designed to provide young adults with disabilities the chance to give independent living a try in a safe, controlled environment.
-During this six-week course, participants will gain both classroom and hands-on instruction while living at The Timbers – an accessible apartment community owned by CPRF.
+During this six-week course, participants will gain both classroom and hands-on instruction while living at The Timbers – an accessible apartment community in Wichita owned by CPRF.

 Each six-week session includes four participants, who will reside at The Timbers in two fully furnished, two bedroom apartments.
 The program also includes a mentor who currently lives at The Timbers.
 The mentor can provide general tips for things like daily living and forming relationships.